Background

 I tried extracting a list of Markdown files containing a particular

-word and passing them to Vim as arguments using find
+word and passing them to Vim as arguments using find, grep and

 $ find source/_posts/ -name "*.markdown" -exec grep -q ^tag {} \; \